W0VOS/CM7KF/README.md

 ### Extra information
 * Some people have had issues getting the numbers to return to the top of the stock keyboard; to fix this go into the keyboard settings and make sure your language settings are correct.
+* If you are coming from stock you will need to move all your books from /sdcard/Books/ to sdcard/kindle/ (please note some of these may need to be redownloaded).

-### Credits
+### Credits and Thanks
-* Thanks to sitic for writing the walk through for JackpotClavin's CM9 repo.
+* sitic for writing the walk through for JackpotClavin's CM9 repo.
+* Pkt_Lnt providing fixes listed in extra information.